ElinVoss/omnimeta-saga-universe/04_Writer_Deliverables/02_Bibles/N05_Bible_Steal_Breaks_Open.md

 **DO NOT:**
 - Hint that Tiffani's death was orchestrated
-- Suggest Fathombreak was engineered
+- Suggest Steal Breaks Open was engineered
 - Reveal god-vessel coordination (they emerge separately)
 - Explain where Jhace's Confluence capacity comes from (treat as impossible miracle)
 - Foreshadow events past N05